 As stated on the CODA website, “Graduation from an accredited program is almost always stipulated by state law and is an eligibility requirement for licensure and/or certification examinations.”

 As noted by the American Dental Association, an associate degree, at minimum, makes aspiring hygienists eligible to take their board licensing exams and, upon passing, become a Registered Dental Hygienist (RDH).

 All states require dental hygienists to be licensed, though specific license requirements vary by state.

 While an associate degree in Dental Hygiene is the minimum educational requirement for dental hygienists, it is not the only option.
 Aspiring dental hygienists can pursue higher levels of study, as well, such as a bachelor’s degree.
 Some dental hygienists will advance their education with a master’s degree.

 Most dental hygiene programs will cover a variety of content areas, including general education, science, and career-oriented coursework.
 In preparatory programs, students learn the fundamentals of oral health, dental software, radiology machines, infection control and prevention, pain management, and more.
 Dental hygiene students also develop ample skills in communication and patient care.

 Associate Degree in Dental Hygiene

-An associate degree in Dental Hygiene prepares students to master the fundamentals of the dental hygiene process of care, including assessment, dental hygiene diagnosis, evaluation, and documentation.
+An associate degree in Dental Hygiene prepares students to master the fundamentals of dental hygiene processes, including assessment, diagnosis, evaluation, and documentation.
 Students learn how to effectively communicate with patients and how to function as an integral part of a dental healthcare team.
 Students in this program are typically required to complete general education courses in addition to their program-specific courses.
-Additionally, an associate in Dental Hygiene requires students to complete clinical experiences that prepare them to provide direct patient care.
+Additionally, an associate in Dental Hygiene requires students to complete clinical experiences that prepare them to provide direct patient care in a practical setting.